tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 Export the full schema from Quick Database Diagrams as a PostgreSQL file to demonstrate how schema creation code is converted to PostgreSQL code.

 * From the Export tab, select PostgreSQL from the drop-down menu.
-A file named `QuickDBD-export.sql` will appear in your Downloads folder.
+A file named `QuickDBD-export.sql` or something similar will appear in your Downloads folder.

   ![saving-schema.png](Images/saving-schema.png)

-  **Note:** The contents of the downloaded file is included in `query.sql`, if needed.
+  **Note:** The contents of the downloaded file are included in `query.sql` if needed.

 * Open the new file with VS Code to view the SQL code.
 Note how the table and column names are enclosed in quotation marks.
 These quotation marks will need to be included in queries (for example ,`SELECT * FROM "Members";`) or removed from the code, if preferred.